matrix-construct/construct/README.md

 ### BUILD (standalone)

-*Intended to allow building with dependencies that have not made their way to mainstream systems.*
+This section is intended to allow building with dependencies that have not made their way to mainstream systems.
+Important notes:

+- GCC: Ubuntu Xenial (16.04) users must use a PPA to obtain GCC-7 or greater; don't forget to `export CXX=g++-7` before running `./configure` on that system.

+- Boost: The required version is available through `apt` as `boost-all-dev` on Ubuntu Cosmic (18.10).
+All earlier releases (including 18.04 LTS) can configure with `--with-included-boost` as instructed below (or obtain that package instead).

+- RocksDB: All users should configure with `--with-included-rocksdb` as instructed below.

 ```
 ./autogen.sh